 12. It is important that we try to remain as positive as possible at all times.
-We have a supportive school with a caring ethos.
-In order to make the most of this, it is expected that there will be a number of means within the school of rewarding and celebrating achievement and good behaviour.
+We are a supportive College with a caring ethos.
+In order to make the most of this, it is expected that there will be a number of means within the College of rewarding and celebrating achievement and good behaviour.
 These include: